RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 4) a modular software design which eases testing of its components.

-rts2saf's main tasks are to determine the focus and set ``FOC_DEF`` during autonomous operation whenever the FWHM of an image exceeds a threshold.
+rts2saf's main tasks are to determine the focus and set ``FOC_DEF`` during autonomous operations whenever the FWHM of an image exceeds a threshold.
 Depending on the actual configuration it measures filter focus offsets relative to an empty or a predefined slot and writes these values